Miley Cyrus: 2010–2012: New image with Can't Be Tamed and focus on acting

 Cyrus hosted the March 5, 2011, episode of Saturday Night Live where she poked fun at her recent controversies.
 That November it was announced that Cyrus would be the voice of Mavis in the animated film Hotel Transylvania; however by February 2012 she was dropped from the project and replaced with Selena Gomez.
 At the time Cyrus said her reason for leaving the movie was wanting to work on her music; later it was revealed the real reason behind her exit was because she bought her then-boyfriend Liam Hemsworth a birthday cake shaped like a penis and licked it.
 She made an appearance on the MTV television series Punk'd with Kelly Osbourne and Khloé Kardashian.
 Cyrus starred alongside Demi Moore in the independent film LOL (2012).
 The film had a limited release; it was a critical and commercial failure.
 She starred in the comedy film So Undercover playing the role of an undercover FBI agent at a college sorority.

 Cyrus released a string of live performances known as the Backyard Sessions on YouTube during the spring and summer of 2012; the performances were of classic songs she personally liked.
-Having begun working on a failed fourth album the previous year, Cyrus resumed working on a new musical project in late 2012.
 She collaborated with producers Rock Mafia on their song "Morning Sun" (2012), which was made available for free download online.
 She had previously appeared in the music video for their debut single, "The Big Bang" (2010).
 Cyrus later provided guest vocals on "Decisions" (2012) by Borgore.
 Both Cyrus and Hemsworth appeared in the song's music video.
 She went on to guest star as Missi in two episodes of the CBS sitcom Two and a Half Men.
-Cyrus drew significant media attention when she cut her traditionally long, brown hair in favor of a blonde, pixie cut; she commented that she had "never felt more [herself] in [her] whole life" and that "it really changed [her] life".
+Cyrus drew significant media attention when she cut her traditionally long, brown hair in favor of a blonde, pixie cut; she commented that she had "never felt more [herself] in [her] whole life" and that "it really changed [her] life."